FMDHET/BYD-battery-box-to-mqtt/README.md

-# BYD-battery-box

-# BYD Battery Box MQTT Exporter
+# BYD Battery Box to MQTT

 This Python script reads battery and array data from a BYD Battery Box via HTTP and publishes the values to an MQTT broker.
 It is designed for easy integration with [Home Assistant](https://www.home-assistant.io/) via MQTT Discovery.